You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

-We remind the reader that this equation is only valid for $N\gg1$, where a jump in $\hat{\theta}$ across a binding event may be viewed as small.
+In this large-$N$ regime, since the effect of the prior vanishes, the estimator effectively reduces to an ML estimator (we return to this point in Section \ref{sec:beating}); in other regimes, however, the prior may play an important role~\cite{hu2011geometry} .
+We stress that this equation is only valid for $N\gg1$, where a jump in $\hat{\theta}$ at each binding event is small and the contribution of the prior becomes negligible.
 Note also that this is, indeed, a stochastic ODE since binding times $t_i$ are random.

 Suppose now that there are no binding events $t_i$ in the immediate vicinity of $T$.
 Then the first term in Eq.~\eqref{eq: estimate dynamics} is zero, and